Driving While Bogan

 If the bogan’s anger becomes moderate, it will scream from inside its car, and make obscene gestures.
 It is unlikely to realise that the other person cannot hear its profanities from inside their own car, but this does not deter it from pursuing this action with vigour.
 If the anger level becomes high, the bogan will attempt to overtake the other car without indicating, expecting surrounding cars to part like Katie Price’s legs.
 If it is not allowed to re-enter its original lane, it will emerge from its car in a blind fury.
 The alpha road warrior bogan will attempt to lure the other driver from their car with an elaborate roadside war dance, intermittently spitting and kicking door panels.
 If this is not successful, it will eventually return to its car, do a burnout, and rocket off into the distance, which is usually the next traffic light 100m up the road.

 This entry was posted on Thursday, March 18th, 2010 at 8:12 am and is filed under Drivers, Etc., Traffic Culture.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.